 The final meeting of the RDTF was held on 23 October 2009.
 The RDTF has been replaced by the European Union Committee of Experts on Rare Diseases (EUCERD).
-The Joint Action to support the RDTF's Scientific Secretariat for the remainder of its duration (ending 31 December 2011) will support the activities of the EUCERD.
+The Joint Action to support the RDTF's Scientific Secretariat for the remainder of its duration (ending 31 December 2011) supported the activities of the EUCERD until the beginning of the EUCERD Joint Action in March 2012.
 The previous RDTF working groups have been discontinued.